-By HARRIET SAMPSON HE evening falters by the hemlock hedge Watching beneath the bough the amber sun Loitering in grandeur, for the day is done In winter when it reaches the granite ledge That tops the sloping pasture.
-In a wcdge One faded sunbeam with a streaky run Brushes the stubble.
+By HARRIET SAMPSON

+Watching beneath the bough the amber sun Loitering in grandeur, for the day is done In winter when it reaches the granite ledge That tops the sloping pasture.
+In a wedge One faded sunbeam with a streaky run Brushes the stubble.
 It has scarce begun When darkness crawls upon it through the sedge.